Syrenate/Studio-Reservation/README.md

 # Studio Reservation Software

-Client-side multi-tenant reservation software for the fictional Echo Music Studio, database framework using Supabase with html frontend built with Flask.
-Account management system allows users to register and login using their email and a password, handled by Supabase, and can make reservations under their account.
+Client-side multi-tenant reservation software for the fictional Echo Music Studio, using Supabase as database framework and Flask as the frontend.
+At least thats the idea.
+Getting there.

 **DO NOT ENTER ANY SENSITIVE INFORMATION.
 I AM NOT CONFIDENT IN MY SECURITY INFRASTRUCTURE.**